sma005/deep-learning-challenge/README.md

 * I chose 17 and 3, because after running the model with a higher number of nodes, 17 and 3 had the least bias according to the graphs in the h3 file.
 * The image "Deep-Learning_Layer_01.png" shows the bias with the lowest amount (17) for the first node
 * The image "Deep-Learning_Layer_02.png" shows the bias with the lowest amount (3) for the second node
+* Just one activation function was used, so that the data could be complied.

 Were you able to achieve the target model performance?
 * No